scholarslab/praxis/tutorials/bash/index.md

 ## <code>mkdir</code>

 Say you want to create a new directory ("folder" in Windows parlance).
 I put all of my work in a folder called "Projects."
-Go ahead and change into the "private" folder with the command <code>cd private</code> , and then create a new folder called Projects
+Go ahead and change into the "private" folder with the command <code>cd private</code> , and then create a new folder called Projects by typing <code>mkdir
-(or name it anything you want) by typing <code>mkdir Projects</code> . "mkdir" stands for "make directory".
+Projects</code> . "mkdir" stands for "make directory".
 It just creates a new folder with nothing inside of it.